 The stock market historically returns 10%, so by investing you can beat inflation by 7%.
 (Hint: use a 7% interest rate for all your investment planning, it keeps everything in today’s dollars.)

 I want to show you something.
 Let’s say you’re 22 right now, and by age 50 you want $1 million, in today’s dollars.
 To accomplish this goal, you need to save and invest just $966 a month.
-(Think about what happens when you increase this amount as you progress in your career.)
+(And think about what happens when you increase that amount as you progress in your career.)

 Now let’s say you’re 30 with the same $1 million goal.
 You need to save and invest $1,900 a month.

 What about at 40?
 It’s now a staggering $5,637 a month.